balad06/MessageApp/README.md

 # MessageApp
-A flutter app that enables user to add edit comments
+A flutter app that enables user to add edit delete and read messages.